• Recipes

 Notes

-Selecting olives and brine:
+Selecting olives and brine

 I used 365 Whole Foods brand organic, pitted kalamata olives.

-If making the lemon-olive brine dressing included in the recipe, for similar results look for jarred olives with the same ingredients:
+If you're using the lemon-olive brine dressing included in the recipe, look for jarred olives with similar ingredients: kalamata olives, water, red wine vinegar, sea salt.

 Estimated Nutrition (per serving)